Managing Director & Head Fencing Coach

 I was born raised in Egypt, as a child I practiced many different sports but my passion was always to become a fencer.
 I started fencing at 8 years old, and after many tournaments and intense fencing programs, I became a member of the Egyptian National Team, during that time I participated in many national and international competitions.
 I am also a member and fenced for the Prestigious National Team for 10 years.

 When I received the opportunity to utilize my professional experience here in the United States, I was very proud to not only to represent my country, but to be able to work with other international fencers in this country.
 I currently coach young boys and girls from ages 5-15 years old, the basic foundations and techniques of fencing.
 I also referee at tournaments held at (NJFA) and travel to those via (USA Fencing).

 This sport is very rewarding yet demanding, fencing requires commitment and passion.
-However, the results are tremendously beneficial, and leave you having a powerful workout regimen, also building your physical strength/stamina.
-Furthermore, the ability to process very quickly, mentally and physically.
+However, the results are tremendously beneficial, and leave you having a powerful workout regimen, also building your physical strength and stamina.
+Not to mention the ability to process very quickly, mentally and physically.

-In essence, fencing is referred to as “Playing a game of chess.
+In essence, fencing is referred to as, “Playing a physical game of chess”.